Business models for open-source software: Open sourcing on end-of-life

 An extreme variant of "delayed open-sourcing" is a business practice popularized by id Software and 3D Realms, which released several software products under a free software license after a long proprietary commercialization time period and the return of investment was achieved.
 The motivation of companies following this practice of releasing the source code when a software reaches the commercial end-of-life, is to prevent that their software becomes unsupported Abandonware or even get lost due to digital obsolescence.
 This gives the user communities the chance to continue development and support of the software product themselves as an open-source software project.
 Many examples from the video game domain are in the list of commercial video games with later released source code.

 Popular non-game software examples are the Netscape Communicator which was open-sourced in 1998 and Sun Microsystems's office suite, StarOffice, which was released in October 2000 at its commercial end of life.
 Both releases made foundational contributions to now prominent open-source projects, namely Mozilla Firefox and OpenOffice.org/LibreOffice.

+Complexity-as-lock-in

+Developers may intentionally or strategically make open source software difficult to build, deploy, or fully use without additional tools, services, or expertise.
+While the software remains legally open source, practical barriers—such as complex build systems, obscure dependencies, or specialized toolchains—create a de facto reliance on the developer’s ecosystem or paid offerings.

+This approach allows companies to monetize their software indirectly by selling: